 These uninvited party guests can make your friends and family miserable by flying around and biting them all night long!
 Thankfully, there are plenty of ways to get rid of mosquitoes, gnats, stink bugs, and more.

 Set up several fans in your backyard to keep the air moving.
 Mosquitoes and other small insects are not strong fliers, so the breeze from a fan should be enough to deter them.

-- Offer your guests plenty of bug spray choices.
+- Offer your guests plenty of bug repellent choices.
 Repellents with DEET are usually the most effective, but you can also provide natural mosquito repellent for those who might prefer a gentler option.

 - Leading up to your event, be sure you eliminate any standing water on your property, or treat water features with mosquito dunks to prevent mosquito breeding.

-- Contact us and schedule a barrier spray that will keep away pests for up to 21 days after application.
+- Contact us and schedule a barrier treatment that will keep away pests for up to 21 days after application.
 These treatments are effective and safe for kids and pets.

 Rain or Thunderstorms

 Spring and summer weather is always unpredictable, so it’s a good idea to have a backup plan in case the skies open up.
 If you’re hosting a big event, consider renting a tent or canopy to keep guests covered and dry.
 For parties with a smaller guest list, you could just move the party indoors if it starts to rain.